The journey of motherhood, important things to keep in mind

 - Consider taking vaccinations like the flu shot and the whooping cough vaccine.

-- Watch for any abnormal symptoms like painful urination, bleeding, smelly vagina etc.
+- Watch for any abnormal symptoms like painful urination, bleeding, and smelly vagina.

-- Have/write a birth plan which can include your preferred birth position, who you want to be present during birth, what you would want doctors to do if complications arise etc
+- Have/write a birth plan which can include your preferred birth position, who you want to be present during birth, and what you would want doctors to do if complications arise, among others.

-- Keep track of your weight, so you don't gain too much weight
+- Keep track of your weight so you don't gain too much.

 Things to avoid during pregnancy

-On the other hand, there are certain things to be avoided during pregnancy.
-Pregnant women are always advised to avoid drinking or smoking.
+On the other hand, there are certain things to avoid during pregnancy.
+Pregnant people are always advised to avoid drinking or smoking.
 Below is a comprehensive list of things to avoid during pregnancy for the safety of your unborn child.

 - Avoid smoking

 - Do not expose yourself to second-hand smoke

 - Do not drink alcohol